Frequently asked questions.

 -

 Your assessment results are completely confidential and protected by law.
 We will never share your diagnosis or any other information with your employer without your explicit, written permission.
 The decision to disclose is entirely yours.
-Many adults use this information for their own understanding and choose to keep it private.
-Others decide to disclose their diagnosis to request workplace accommodations they are entitled to under the Americans with Disabilities Act (ADA).
-As part of your feedback session, we can help you understand your options, empowering you to make the best choice for your career.
+Many adults use this information for their own understanding, while others use it to request workplace accommodations they are entitled to under the Americans with Disabilities Act (ADA).

 -

-Yes, absolutely.
+Yes.
 Many successful adults seek an assessment because, despite their achievements, they've always felt a little different or that they have to try harder than others.
 An assessment can be incredibly validating.
-It can help you understand the "why" behind these feelings and can provide a name for lifelong experiences.
-The goal isn't to pathologize, but to empower you with self-knowledge.
-It can explain why certain tasks drain your energy, offer strategies that align with your natural strengths, and ultimately help you achieve your goals with less stress and more self-compassion.
+It can help you understand the "why" behind these feelings and empower you with self-knowledge.
+It can explain why certain tasks drain your energy and offer strategies that align with your natural strengths to help you achieve your goals with less stress.

 -

-Thank you for considering us for your client’s/patient's assessment needs.
-To help us build on your work and provide a comprehensive evaluation, it can helpful to include the following in your referral:
+Thank you for considering us for your patient's/client’s assessment needs.
+To help us build on your work, it is helpful to include the following in your referral:

 Primary assessment question(s) you are hoping to answer.